401(k) Contribution Strategy: How Much Is Enough, When to Push Higher, and What Most People Get Wrong

 Asset Allocation Basics: Stocks, Bonds, and Time Horizon

-Common formula: Stock allocation = 120 – your age (e.g., 50-year-old holds 70% stocks, 30% bonds).
-This provides reasonable starting point but should adjust based on risk tolerance, retirement timeline flexibility, and other income sources (pensions, Social Security).
+Common formula: Stock allocation = 120 − your age (e.g., a 50-year-old holds ~70% stocks, 30% bonds).
+This provides a simple starting point, but your allocation should also reflect risk tolerance, retirement timeline, and how much you are contributing to your 401k.

 Target-Date Funds vs. DIY Portfolios

-Target-date funds (also called lifecycle funds) automatically adjust asset allocation based on target retirement year.
-A “Target 2060 Fund” maintains aggressive stock allocation now, gradually shifting toward bonds as 2060 approaches.
-These offer simplicity and automatic rebalancing.
+Target-date funds (also called lifecycle funds) automatically adjust asset allocation based on your retirement year.
+A “Target 2060 Fund” maintains aggressive stock exposure early, gradually shifting toward bonds over time—making it easier to manage investments once you’ve decided how much you should contribute to your 401k.

 Advantages of target-date funds:

-• Professional glide path design based on institutional research
+• Professionally designed glide paths based on research

 Disadvantages of target-date funds:

-• One-size-fits-all glide path may not match individual risk tolerance or circumstances
+• One-size-fits-all approach may not match your risk tolerance

-• Glide path conservatism varies by provider—some funds too aggressive, others too conservative near retirement
+• Glide path varies by provider—some too aggressive or conservative

-• No customization for other retirement income sources (pensions reduce need for conservative allocation)
+• No customization based on other income sources like pensions

-DIY portfolios using low-cost index funds provide maximum control and lowest fees but require discipline and periodic rebalancing.
-Simple three-fund portfolio (total stock market, international stocks, total bond market) costs 0.05-0.10% annually versus 0.5%+ for many target-date funds.
-Over 30 years, this fee difference can exceed $100,000 on $500,000 portfolio.
+DIY portfolios using low-cost index funds offer more control and lower fees but require discipline.
+A simple three-fund portfolio (total stock market, international stocks, total bond market) costs significantly less than target-date funds.

 Diversification & The Cost of High Fees

-The fee impact: Small percentage differences in expense ratios compound dramatically over decades.
-Consider $300,000 growing for 25 years at 7% returns:
+The fee impact: Small differences in expense ratios compound dramatically over decades.
+Consider $300,000 growing for 25 years at 7%:

 Rebalancing: Maintaining Your Target Allocation